-- X4.
-The key parts of our methodology are: - X4.1 Identifying QLPs for the 2012/13 TDL.
+- X6.
+The key parts of our methodology are: - X6.1 Identifying QLPs for the 2012/13 TDL.
 After identifying the liable persons we considered could potentially qualify for the TDL, we distinguished the QLPs who will contribute to the 2012/13 TDL based on gross telecommunications services revenue.
-We also reviewed shareholding information from publicly available sources, to identify those within the extended ambit of a liable person required by s79 of the Act. - X4.2 The approach to calculating qualified revenue.
-Each firm's qualified revenue was assessed using a net revenue approach, which subtracted from gross telecommunications services revenue: - X4.2.1 total payments made to other QLPs for telecommunications services; - X4.2.2 total payments made to non-QLPs for telecommunications services initially provided by another QLP; and - X4.2.3 the total cost of any non-telecommunications goods and services that were included in gross telecommunications services revenue. - X4.3 Compliance and assurance.
-To ensure the accuracy and integrity of our draft LAD, each liable person had to provide us with an assurance report prepared by an independent auditor.
-We also reviewed each firm's qualified revenue calculation for compliance and followed up on several issues that we identified.
+We also reviewed shareholding information from publicly available sources, to identify those within the extended ambit of a liable person required by s79 of the Act. - X6.2 The approach to calculating qualified revenue.
+Each firm's qualified revenue was assessed using a net revenue approach, which subtracted from gross telecommunications services revenue: - X6.2.1 total payments made to other QLPs for telecommunications services; - X6.2.2 total payments made to non-QLPs for telecommunications services initially provided by another QLP; and - X6.2.3 the total cost of any non-telecommunications goods and services that were included in gross telecommunications services revenue.